 Choosing a photo editor usually means making a difficult decision: do you want a free program, or do you want a powerful one?
 With GIMP (the GNU Image Manipulation Program) you can have the best of both worlds – it's as powerful as many professional image editing programs, and because it's open source, it's completely free to download and use for personal or commercial purposes.

 Getting started with any program that can be compared to Photoshop is potentially daunting, and GIMP has a slightly unusual interface, but once you're familiar with its most powerful tools you'll have no trouble making your photos look amazing.

 1. Get GIMP

-First, download GIMP – the Windows version is available from us here at TechRadar, and versions for Mac and Linux can be found on the developer's site.
-GIMP is a large program, so be prepared for the download to take some time, particularly if your internet connection is a bit sluggish.
+First, download and install GIMP.
+It's a large program, so be prepared for the download to take some time, particularly if your internet connection is a bit sluggish.

 2. Adjust the layout